Easy Beautiful DIY Fall Porch Decorations

 We found this beautiful DIY Fall Porch Decorations on My Home Ideas.

 Look closely, do you see it……………..KALE!!!

 In the South, not only do we eat Kale but we decorate with it as well.

 We will be doing both potted and hanging kale with lights.

 Option 1: Planted Kale

 Fill the largest pot two-thirds full with potting soil and fertilizer.
-Place the medium-sized pot in the center of the larger pot, and fill medium pot as described above.
-Center smallest pot in medium-sized pot, and add soil and fertilizer.
+Place the medium-sized pot in the center of the larger pot, and fill the medium pot as described above.
+Center the smallest pot in the medium-sized pot, and add soil and fertilizer.
 Water well.

 Light the Container